moderndayNeo/the-gram/README.md

 -   Modern redux with hooks, thunks
 -   Sass styling, variables, classes, indentation

-### All API functions are held in a single file using axios requests I custom-made for this project.
+#### API functions held in a single file using axios requests I custom-made for this project.

 ```js
 //...